About Contact Improvisation

 Contact Improvisation is a way of moving, organized around following points of contact shared with a partner.

 CI is an extraordinary opportunity to play with physical collaboration.
 In contrast to other partner dance forms, it is organized around mutual following of points of contact, instead of being based on formal patterns.
 This leads to some important differences in the way you learn and practice it.

 In most partner dance, you follow patterns - of sequence, posture, rhythm, social protocols, and so on.
 In CI, partners mutually follow shifting points of contact, discovering ways to coordinate with each other and themselves by coordinating through these points.
 The movement possibilities are vast, yet recognizable movement tendencies emerge.
 Learning to find what works by mutually following the emerging dance, rather than by trying to control it, is the essence of the practice.

 There are many technical skills and patterns you can develop to support this way of moving, but the techniques and patterns are not its basis.
 They are to be adopted and adapted when they serve the moment, rather than fitting the moment to the techniques.

 CI offers opportunities to engage with surprising depth however experienced you happen to be.
-Responding in the moment is key, as is respecting one's own capacities and limitations, in the moment: "starting from where you are", wherever and whenever.
+Responding in the moment is key, as is respecting one's own capacities and limitations: "starting from where you are", wherever and whenever.
 This attitude is essential for beginner and experienced CI practitioners, alike.